Fudan-iGEM/2025-wiki/pages/design.md

     </div>
 </div>

 Previous research has shown that during gravity-based selection, the Y55 (*ACE2* &Delta; was achieved by replace ACE2 with KanMX) strain undergoes a ploidy shift from diploid (2x) to tetraploid (4x)[^9].
 To mimic the liquid environment where drug resistance evolves *in vivo*, we further investigated the ploidy stability of the tetraploid Y55 strain during gravity-based passaging under G418 selection pressure.
-To isolate the specific effects of the antibiotic, we also performed comparative passaging experiments under both selective (G418) and non-selective (G418-free) conditions.
+To isolate the specific effects of the drugs, we also performed comparative passaging experiments under both selective (G418) and non-selective (G418-free) conditions.

 ### Module 4 — Controlling Cluster Size